UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/EGY.md

 - Financial behavior and attitude towards formal and non-formal financial institutions;
 - Common and distinct hardships encountered by the communities, their impact and the tools used for adaptation and mitigation.

 **Why and when to use it**.
 These research tools are most useful when you are either exploring the possibility of using financial tools within a community or trying to determine the best way to deploy specific tools.
 In either scenario, it is important to understand who you are designing for, what challenges they face, and what solutions and mechanisms they're currently using to solve those challenges.
-To use this tool, it is essential to have existing connections with community organizations that can help engage people within the community and provide a safe space for the discussion to take place.
+To use this tool, it is essential to: 1) have existing connections with community organizations that can help engage people within the community and provide a safe space for the discussion to take place; 2) conduct preliminary consultations with practitioners and academics that have worked in this space before to contextualize the research questions and tools.

 **Known issues and troubleshooting**.
 Conducting ethnographic research only makes sense if it is possible to influence and adapt the proposed interventions based on the learnings from the study.
 If it is not possible to change the implementation plan, then there is no need to question people and create a false sense of participation, which contributes to research fatigue.
 Additionally, when you do not have connections within the community, it is important to spend time and build trust.